ColeTownsend/Balzac-for-Jekyll/_posts/2013-08-05-the-little-prince.md

 ---
-layout: post-feature-none
+layout: post-no-feature
-title: "Image in Post""
+title: "Image in Post"
 description: "Once when I was six years old I saw a magniﬁcent picture in a book, called True Stories from Nature, about the primeval forest."
 category: articles